negar-ai/negar-ai/README.md

 - 👋 Hi, I’m @negar-ai
 - 👀 I’m interested in AI
-- 🌱 I’m currently learning ML
+- 🌱 I’m currently learning NLP, AI agents
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me:
 <a href="https://linkedin.com/in/negardeilami/" target="_blank">Linkedin</a>,
 <a href="https://t.me/NegarDeylami">Telegram</a>